Portuguese Women's Volleyball Cup

-The Portuguese Women's Volleyball Cup (Taça de Portugal de Voleibol) is the national cup competition for women’s volleyball clubs in Portugal.
+The Portuguese Women's Volleyball Cup (Taça de Portugal de Voleibol) is the national cup competition for women's volleyball clubs in Portugal.
 It is organized and administrated by the Portuguese Volleyball Federation (FPV).
 It is contested since 1972–73 by clubs of all Portuguese divisions.

 Leixões SC is the most successful club having won the competition ten times.
+Sporting CP are the current holders.